Like it or hate it, website overlays are a part of our lives now.

-Now that we know website overlays and website overlay tutorials are not the same, we can dive deeper into the concept of website overlay tutorials and, specifically, why it is beneficial for SaaS businesses.
+Now that we know website overlays and website tutorial overlays are not the same, we can dive deeper into the concept of website tutorial overlays and, specifically, why it is beneficial for SaaS businesses.

 Here are three reasons to start with: